martinschneider/justtestlah/src/site/markdown/index.md

 * The Galen PoC only works on Appium 1.7.
 Newer versions are not yet supported.

 ## Contact and support

+Please let me know about any feedback, questions or ideas for improvement.

 [Martin Schneider - mart.schneider@gmail.com](mailto:mart.schneider@gmail.com)